 It sheds its leaves and become dormant below freezing temperature.
 There are only a few pomegranate tree varieties that survive really freezing temperatures with more than -10 C without damage.

 If the pomegranate is cultivated in a pot in a cold climate below USDA Zone 9, it is important to prune it in the fall.
-Best place to keep pomegranate plant in winter is the garage or basement that remains warm.
+The best place to keep pomegranate plant in winter is the garage or basement that remains warm.
 Temperature while keeping it indoors should not fall below 37 F (3 C).
 However, the optimum low temperature for most of the pomegranate varieties is 7 C (45 F).

 If you’re able to keep your pomegranate tree in temperature around 55 F (15 C) indoors and allow it to take at least 4 hours of sunlight, it will not shed its leaves and go dormant.
-During the period of dormancy the pomegranate hardly needs fertilizer or water.
+During the period of dormancy, the pomegranate hardly needs fertilizer or water.
 However, the plant in winter should not dry out completely.

 In spring, bring back the plant to a warm and bright place so that it’ll gradually acclimate the climate.
 A window that is oriented to South is good.
-Just when the plant show the first sign of growth and forms a few fully developed leaves, you can again start to fertilize it and give more water.
-Once the temperature comes in range of 7 C (45 F) place it outside.
+Just when the plant shows the first sign of growth and forms a few fully developed leaves, you can again start to fertilize it and give more water.
+Once the temperature comes in a range of 7 C (45 F) place it outside.

-Diseases, pests and other problems
+Diseases, Pests, and other Problems

 Fruit crack is one problem that is common in all pomegranate varieties.
-It occurs due to fluctuation or lack of moisture in substrate at the time of fruiting.
+It occurs due to fluctuation or lack of moisture in a substrate at the time of fruiting.

-Generally the fruit will ripen in three to six months after the appearance of flowers.
+Generally, the fruit will ripen in three to six months after the appearance of flowers.

 Harvest pomegranate when the crust of the fruit is intense red.
 Simply cut the fruit’s stem using sharp pruning shear or knife.